Stages of business growth: identify yours, plan ahead

 Here are answers to some common questions about the stages of business growth.

-A popular model includes four stages: startup, growth, maturity and renewal or decline.
+The four stages of business growth are startup, growth, maturity and renewal or decline.
 In the startup phase, you find your place in the market.
-During growth, you increase your sales and customers.
-Maturity is about keeping your position, and the final stage is deciding whether to innovate or exit.
+During growth, you increase sales and customers.
+Maturity focuses on maintaining your position.
+The final stage involves deciding whether to innovate or exit.

 How many stages of business growth are there?